 1. Sales contracts

-By integrating a native eSignature solution like Juro, sales teams can quickly and securely sign contracts across any device, without needing to leave the systems they love.
+By integrating a native eSignature solution like Juro, sales teams can quickly generate documents in Salesforce and securely sign contracts across any device.

 2. Client onboarding

 Client onboarding is a critical moment for any business since it is the period where a relationship is formalized and a contract is signed - that is, if the customer actually approves of and signs the contract.
 Unfortunately, even the smallest delays or inefficiencies at this stage can lead a new client relationship to fall through, which is why businesses need to have the paperwork ready to sign and in the hands of a customer at the earliest convenience.

 That’s why client onboarding contracts and forms are a popular eSignature use case in Salesforce.
 By using eSignatures in Salesforce, you can prevent onboarding delays typically caused by missed or bounced emails and inconvenient signing processes, enabling you to make the onboarding process less of a pain point for both you and your client.

 3. Service requests